 I have a long rather adversarial history with tents.
 They get dirty easily, leak and blow away.
 Bugs and critters can access them with little to no effort.
 They are not climate controlled.
 They usually come without necessary accommodations.
 Starbucks are usually very, very far away.
 I mean, need I say more?
 When I was Girl Scout, I even refused to camp in one.
 I was about as good of a Girl Scout as I am a vegan. 😳

-Early in the first decade of my missions career, I was introduced to the term “tent-making”.
+Early in the first decade of my ministry career, I was introduced to the term “tent-making”.
 It sounded like a good idea to my inexperienced ears.
-The popular missions definition approximates as “doing a job or occupation in order to get into places in the world you could not go as a missionary”.
+The popular definition approximates as “doing a job or occupation in order to get into places in the world you could not go as a full-time ministry leader”.
 A way to access places you otherwise couldn’t sounded like a brilliant concept.
-But throughout my next 20 years in missions I began to realize the concept of tent-making as a strategy was usually at best incomplete and at worst down right destructive to God’s Kingdom.
+But throughout my next 20 years in ministry I began to realize the concept of tent-making as a strategy was usually at best incomplete and at worst down right destructive to God’s purposes.

 The term tent-making is a reference to the life of Paul.
-Paul was the most traveled missionary in the Bible.
+Paul was the most traveled minister in the Bible.
 He made tents.
-So, it must be a great term to use for missions and if I take a job as an English teacher in order to get into a place I couldn’t otherwise, then that is like Paul making tents, right?
-And tent-making is an awesome missions strategy, right?
+So, it must be a great term to use and if I take a job as an English teacher in order to get into a place I couldn’t otherwise, then that is like Paul making tents, right?
+And tent-making is an awesome strategy, right?

 Let’s look at Paul.
 Yes, Paul made tents.